MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

       1. Select existing virtual network in the primary region for **Failover virtual network**.
 1. For **Create a recovery plan**:
    1. Select **West US** for **Source** and **East US** for **Target**.
-1. Skip steps in section [Further network configuration for the secondary region](#further-network-configuration-for-the-secondary-region) as these resource are already created and configured before.
+1. Skip steps in section [Further network configuration for the secondary region](#further-network-configuration-for-the-secondary-region) as these resources are created and configured before.

 ### Fail back to the primary site